JagGlo/playOmics/README.md

 my_experiment_name <- "final_top5_cv5"
 ```

-## Data preparation
+## Preparing the Data

-We will read each data frame separately, giving as descriptive names as
-possible.
-At this point we should also take care of unifying identifier
+Now, let’s proceed with reading each data frame, and assigning
+descriptive names to them.
+It’s crucial to unify identifier column
-column name, changing incorrect columns types (e.g. char to numeric),
+names, correct any improper column types (e.g., char to numeric),
-removing unwanted variables and any other required cleaning.
+eliminate unnecessary variables, and perform other needed cleaning tasks
+at this stage.

-Each dataset should be structured in the following format: variables in
+**Remember**: Structure each dataset with variables in columns,
-the columns, observations in the rows and, obligatory, first column with
+observations in rows, and importantly, the first column should contain
-observation ID (named equally for each dataset).
+the observation ID, uniformly named across datasets.

 Let’s start with the clinical data: